ulfarsson/markdown-cv/index.md

 title: Henning Ulfarsson's CV
 ---
 # Henning Ulfarsson

-Assistant professor, Department of Computer Science, Reykjavik University.
+Assistant professor, Department of Computer Science, Reykjavik University

 Menntavegi 1, 102 Reykjavik, Iceland
 <span id="webaddress">
 <a href="henningu@ru.is">henningu@ru.is</a>
 | <a href="staff.ru.is/henningu">staff.ru.is/henningu</a>